 At Bosworth, A-level Geography looks at a wide range of physical and human aspects of the subject.
 A good grounding in Geography is essential with preferably a grade 5/6 or above at GCSE.
 It will help if you are competent in Mathematics and English as well since Geography involves the analysis of data and writing reports and arguments.
-Most importantly, you should be interested in the world around you and the changing nature of its Geography.
+Most importantly though, you should be interested in the world around you and the changing nature of its Geography.

 The physical geography part of the course explores the management and impact of a range of hazards, such as earthquakes, volcanoes, tsunamis, hurricanes and wildfires.
 We then move on to look at coastal geography and the way the sea shapes landscapes and the way in which these changes are managed.
 The course is completed by a unit on water and carbon cycles.

 Where Does it Lead?

 Geography is a well-regarded subject by universities and employers.
 It can be studied as science or humanity and goes well with a variety of other A-level subjects including Economics, English, Biology and History and Politics.
 Careers in Geography are very varied including, environmental management, logistics, tourism, marketing, criminology and town planning.